Test Complete

 Level: Paramedic

-- Protein hormones bind to cell membrane receptors that are located on the surface of the cell, causing a signaling cascade, allowing them to cause changes in the cell without ever entering the cell.
+- Protein hormones bind to cell membrane receptors located on the cell's surface, causing a signaling cascade, allowing them to cause changes in the cell without ever entering the cell.

-- Steroid hormones are able to diffuse through the lipid bilayer of the cell membrane, activating and modifying functions of cells without having to send a signal through surface receptors.
+- Steroid hormones can diffuse through the cell membrane's lipid bilayer, gaining direct access to the cell's interior.
+Once inside, they can activate and modify cell functions without having to send a signal through surface receptors.

 Major Endocrine Glands